b-mckenna/TMLS_Operational_AI_Workshop/README.md

 To accomodate the time constraint of this abbreviated workshop, we used a 100 row sample of the dataset and only 4 algorithms.
 Consequently, performance will be subpar but that's okay.
 The purpose of the workshop is to exemplify the workflow.
 Improving model performance won't be covered here.

 If you'd like to train on a slightly larger dataset, edit your model yaml to table `tmls.cfpb.sample_consumer_complaints`.
-It will take roughly 1h45m to complete training for each algorithm.
+It will take roughly 1h45m to complete full model training, promotion, analysis, and deployment.

 *NOTE: We did not enable GPUs for this workshop.
 All training is being done on CPUs.*